Remarriage: Alternatives to remarriage in later life

-General physical and mental health benefits of remarriage
+Health benefits of remarriage

 Health is influenced both by current marital status and marital transition history.
 Marriage confers mental and physical health advantages, but remarried individuals who have been widowed or divorced continue to be disadvantaged compared to continuously married individuals.

-Mental health benefits

 Marriage has been shown to impart significant mental health benefits and remarriage seems to be protective as well.
 Overall, people who remarry have lower levels of depressive symptoms compared to others who have lost a partner (through widowhood, divorce, or separation) and remain single.
 Remarriage seems to be especially beneficial for men, who have lower levels of depressive symptoms than remarried women.
 However, the health benefits of remarriage do not appear to be as strong as those for continuous marriage.
 Several studies have found that the mental and physical health benefits of remarriage do not fully balance out the negative effects of a previous marital disruption.
 Compared to the strong advantage of being continuously married, the mental health benefits are progressively weaker the more previous marriages a person has had.
 Although men seem to benefit as much from remarriage as being continuously married, remarried women have weaker mental health benefits.

 The mental health differences between remarried women and unpartnered women appear to be due to differences in economic resources and social support.
 Findings also indicate that the mental health benefit of marriage for women is primarily driven by the fact that married women tend to be physically healthier than cohabiting and unpartnered women.
 There may be a selection effect whereby healthy women are more likely to remarry, and subsequently, based on their greater physical health, experience less depression.
 On the other hand, even when controlling for economic resources, social support, and health, married men experience fewer depressive symptoms compared to cohabiting or unpartnered men.
 This is likely because depression symptoms in married men are so low.

-Physical health benefits

 The physical health benefits of marriage are well documented, but marital disruptions have been shown to negatively affect health.
 Remarriage can attenuate but not completely eliminate the negative health effects of a marital disruption.
 Among currently married persons, those who have previously been divorced or widowed have worse health than those who have been continuously married.
 Research has not found any difference in physical health between persons with only one compared to multiple marital disruptions.
-The lingering negative health effects of marital disruption include increased risk for chronic conditions (e.g. diabetes and heart disease) and mobility limitations (e.g. difficulty walking a block or climbing stairs).
-However, it is also important to consider that it is difficult to determine causality; it is possible that a person’s health determines their likelihood of marrying and experiencing a disruption.
-In fact, it is possible that there are effects in both directions.